-(Tony Roe on the piano, Pat Cleaver on the bass, Borislav Petrov on the drums) allow the audience to influence the performance in different ways: they can vote for the band to play "weird", "psychedelic", "nervous" or to "take a break", as well as send rhythms that the musicians use to improvise compositions on the spot, and many others.
-This happens through the Tinmendo mobile application, which practically functions as a remote control for controlling the musicians.
+(Tony Roe on the piano, Pat Cleaver on the bass, Borislav Petrov on the drums) allow the audience to influence the performance in different ways: they can vote for the band to play "weird", "psychedelic", "nervous" or to "take a break", send rhythms and melodies that the musicians use to improvise compositions on the spot, and many others.
+This happens through the Tinmendo

-To interact with the trio during the show, you need to download the free Tinmendo app, which is available for iPhone and Android.
+To interact with the trio during their performance, you need to download the free Tinmendo app, which is available for iPhone and Android.
 See below how it works.

 Tickets: 12/ 10 BGN